Slackadays/Chata/README.md

 **Enter Chata.**

-The goal of Chata is to be the _best_ way to do great things with DSP.
-To get creative, imagine a one-two punch of an open road where your mind can run full speed with a language that lets you express your ideas, and a powerful ecosystem to put those ideas to work.
+The goal of Chata is to be the _dedicated_ way to do great things with DSP.
+To get really creative, imagine a one-two punch of an open road where your mind can run full speed with a language that lets you express your ideas, and a powerful ecosystem to put those ideas to work.

 **Sound interesting?
 Read on.**